micheal-earl/roque/DESIGNDOC.md

 ## Gameplay
-Plays like a traditional roguelike (DCSS, TOME, C:DDA).
-Anything you could do on a tile based grid will likely be implemented (Aoe spells, auras, line spells).
+Plays like a traditional roguelike (DCSS, TOME, C:DDA): 8-way movement, bump combat, spells, etc. Anything you could do on a tile based grid will likely be implemented (Aoe spells, auras, line spells).
 There will be a crafting system inspired by C:DDA.

 Character creation will be similar to C:DDA with a point based system and flaws/boons that you can take.
+There will be less of a focus on "class" and more of a focus on specializing your character through choices made in game.

 ---

 ## Player Experience
 _What is the player experience from character creation to end game?_

+I would like to have a decent description of the gameplay process here, but that's a WIP.
+For now I would just like to say that I want a run to kind of _feel_ like a traditional xianxia story.
+For those of you who may have read popular xianxia novels (Renegade Immortal, I Shall Seal the Heavens, Panlong, Cradle, etc) I want each playthrough to kind of follow the general progression of those stories.

+---

+## Progression
+_Progression will be decently different from other popular roguelikes.
+I'll do my best to explain it here._

+Qi will be the primary metric of progression in the game.
+A more progressed character has more Qi and regens Qi more quickly.

+A character will start with some amount of Qi, maybe 100/100.
+You can use that Qi to cast techniques (spells, etc) or perform spiritual feats.

+Your character can __meditate__ to increase the soft cap of their Qi.
+So if you meditate for 10 hours (in game) maybe you now have 110/110 Qi.

+You can earn experience points through combat, quests, and crafting.
+If you meditate while you have available experience points you will consume those points and increase your Qi soft cap more quickly.
+(There are also other methods to up the rate in which you can increase your Qi soft cap)

+Your Qi has a hard cap and when you reach that hard cap you can begin trying to "break through" to the next stage.
+You can only increase the hard cap of your Qi by breaking through to a new stage.

+In xianxia novels, progression is usually related to a cultivation "stage" that your character has obtained.
+This roguelike will follow that formula.
+Instead of levels, you will have a cultivation stage.
+There will be 8 Major cultivation stages and each stage will contain a number of sub-stages.
+Xianxia novels get pretty out of hand with power growth.
+Usually a major stage is considered as an __order of magnitude or more__ powerful than the previous stage while sub stages represent linear growth of power within a major stage.

+When you increase your stage within the game your stats will improve and you will be able to use more advanced techniques.
+(Will also have more Qi to spend on those techniques.)

 ---